chantastic/practical-bem/README.md

 ### No grandchildren

 BEM supports only one level of element.
 If you find yourself reaching for Element-Elements (grandchildren), you have two options:
-* Flatten it out the Elements
+* Flatten out the Elements
 * Create a new Block

 #### This is incorrect